Chahal goes back to old passion, says chess taught him to be patient on cricket field

-Chess master-turned-cricketer Yuzvendra Chahal on Sunday went back to his old passion, headlining an online blitz event organised by chess.com, and said the sport taught him to be patient on the cricket field.
+Chess master-turned-cricketer Yuzvendra Chahal went back to his old passion by headlining an online blitz event and said the sport taught him to be patient on the cricket field.
 A former national Under-12 chess champion, India cricketer Chahal has the distinction of having represented the country at the World Youth Chess Championships, and is listed on the World Chess Federation (FIDE) website.
 His Elo rating is 1956.

 "I had to chose between chess and cricket.
 I spoke to dad who said the choice was (yours).
 I had more interest in cricket and opted for it."
 Blitz is one of the three formats in chess in which a player gets 10 minutes or less, with or without time increments.
 Chahal matched his wits against the likes of prodigy R Praggnanandhaa, India's second youngest Grandmaster ever, GMs B Adhiban, Nihar Sarin and Karthikeyan Murali, among others.